cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

 # Driver

 People interested in running a solver to participate in CoW Protocol mainly want to focus on implementing the most efficient matching engine.
-However, there are also many mundane tasks that are not the real money maker but have to be done regardless.
+However, there are also many mundane tasks that may not seem like a competitive advantage but have to be done regardless.
 The driver is a plug-and-play component that you can run to take care of these things for you until it makes sense to actually focus on optimizing them yourself.
 From the perspective of the protocol a `matching engine` together with its `driver` are considered a `solver`.